Using a Lease Purchase to Buy Property

 - His lease is already as long as the landlord will agree to and he wants the option to buy rather than have to move again.

-- Sometimes very creative deals are made for repairs and improvements made by buyers.
-The value of this work can be applied to down payments or against the purchase price.
+- He has already invested substantially in the property via repairs and improvements.
+Often, the value of this work can be applied to down payments or against the purchase price.

 - The up-front option payment can increase the return on investment, and it stays with the owner even if the tenant does not purchase the property.